-There’s no denying the fact that millennials and Genz’s of today prefer communicating via social media, texts, email than talking on the phone.
-This is now becoming pervasive across users of all ages, especially in the Covid era.
+There's no denying that millennials and genz's of today prefer communicating via social media, texts, email than talking on the phone.
+This is now becoming pervasive across users of all ages, especially in the COVID-19 era.
 Phones today are no longer just a smartphone, but it encompasses all facets of life for a user.
 This is the new era of smartphone usage where the device is moving past the only communication stage.

-Amid this rapid evolution of smartphone usage, changes in communication methodologies, brands are now marred with a complex challenge of creating effective mobile advertising strategies, which not only resonates with the users but also ensure that the advertisements are delivered in a brand-safe environment.
-This is an important aspect to look at because smartphones are no longer adult-owned devices but are being used by people across age categories and kids alike.
+Amid this rapid evolution of smartphone usage and changes in communication methodologies, brands are now marred with the complex challenge of creating effective mobile advertising strategies which resonate with the users and ensure that the advertisements are delivered in a brand-safe environment.
+This is a crucial aspect because smartphones are no longer adult-owned devices but are being used by people across age categories and kids alike.
 Online gaming, eCommerce, education,